AAghaei/gfbio-ontology/README.md

 # Intro

 This is the gfbio-ontology repository.
-The ontology which is contained here is an application ontology which aims to describe the essences of biological data (e.g. audio, video, table) as search objects.
-As basis of the ontology an xml schema is used which documents typical metadata (author, data type, title) as well as a set of essential semantic annotations.

-Next to the ontology the repostiroy contains an xml schema which is based on [EASE](https://github.com/cpfaff/ease) (Essential Annotation Schema for Ecology).
-The schema and the ontology can be used together for the annotation of biological data and for building tools supporting an efficient disvoery of bioligical data (e.g. faceted search).
+The ontology is designed as application ontology which describes the essence of biological data.
+The goal of the ontology is to provide the vocabulary for an annotaiton and allow for an improved discovery of the data.
+Next to the ontology this repostiroy also contains an xml schema.
+It is based on on the Essential Annotation Schema for Ecology [EASE](https://github.com/cpfaff/ease).
+The schema serves as a basis for the ontology and they can be used together allowing for the efficient annotation of biological data and for building tools supporting an efficient disvoery of the data (e.g. using a faceted search).

 # The core and coverage of the ontology